zincware/paraffin/README.md

 ## Usage

-The `paraffin` command mirrors `dvc repro`, enabling you to queue and execute your entire pipeline or selected stages with parallelization.
+The `paraffin submit` command mirrors `dvc repro`, enabling you to queue and execute your entire pipeline or selected stages with parallelization.
 If no parameters are specified, the entire graph will be queued and executed via `dvc repro --single-item`.

 ```bash